jakobhuuse/cytopipe/README.md

 The CLI exposes five subcommands:

 - `cytopipe loaddata` builds a CellProfiler LoadData CSV (plus per-chunk CSVs) from a plate's raw images.
 - `cytopipe bridge` turns CellProfiler output into DeepProfiler inputs (locations and index.csv).
-- `cytopipe convert` runs the CytoTable conversion of CellProfiler or DeepProfiler output to single-cell parquet.
+- `cytopipe convert` runs the CytoTable conversion of CellProfiler or DeepProfiler output to single-cell parquet, and concatenates parquet parts back into one file.
 - `cytopipe aggregate` collapses single-cell parquet to well-level median profiles, a memory-bounded streaming replacement for `pycytominer aggregate` (see below).
 - `cytopipe report` renders the standard Cell Painting QC figures from published profiles.

 CellProfiler, DeepProfiler, and the rest of pycytominer (annotate, normalize, feature selection, consensus) run via their own images in the pipeline, not through this CLI.

 ### Why aggregate lives here

 `pycytominer aggregate` reads the whole single-cell table into pandas and upcasts every feature to float64 before the groupby-median, so its peak memory is several times the input and scales with cell count, which OOM-kills on large plates. `cytopipe aggregate` computes the same median in DuckDB, streaming from parquet with a bounded `--memory-limit` and spilling to `--temp-directory` instead of holding the plate in RAM.
-It is a faithful drop-in: values are cast to double to match pycytominer's precision, NaN is skipped like pandas `median(skipna=True)`, and groups are ordered by strata.
+Values are cast to double to match pycytominer's precision, NaN is skipped like pandas `median(skipna=True)`, and groups are ordered by strata.
 It reads `--features infer` (CellProfiler compartment prefixes) or an explicit comma-separated list (the DeepProfiler embedding columns).

 Run any subcommand with `--help` to see its options: